Kofi Kingston: Final storylines and departure (2024–2026)

+All Elite Wrestling (2026–present)

+On August 30, 2026, at All In, Sarkodie-Mensah, now as a babyface and using the mononymous name Kofi, made his All Elite Wrestling (AEW) debut alongside Austin Creed as The New Level, where they teamed with Swerve Strickland to win the AEW World Trios Championship in a Trios Roulette match.

 Other media

 In 2012, he guest-starred in an episode of Disney XD's karate sitcom Kickin' It.
 In 2016, he appeared with his New Day teammates on a Christmas Family themed Let's Make a Deal.
 In 2017, he published The Book of Booty: Shake It.
 Love It.
 Never Be It with fellow New Day members Big E and Xavier Woods.

 Kingston and Woods appeared on an episode of Smosh Pit's Try Not to Laugh YouTube series.